 This is a laudable and critical goal that all businesses should strive for.
 It can also be a source of risk in employment law.
 Too little diversity in the workplace poses problems; failure to hire, discrimination, and equal pay are just a few of the many theories that insufficient diversity in the workplace can initiate.
 But what about businesses that are very diverse?
 Despite the best efforts of management and human resources leaders, interpersonal friction borne of cultural, religious, racial, political, age, ability, and orientation-based differences often lead to employment issues.

-EPLI isn’t a panacea by any means.
 These policies contain exclusions that can shift the financial responsibility for employment claims (sometimes significantly) to the employer.
 There are frequently negotiations with the carrier over issues like counsel choice and rates, allocation, and the issue of settlement versus litigation.
 But here’s the thing: EPLI policies are assets employers can and should draw on when an employment risk arises to avoid serious business exposure.
 The right guidance from insurance experts can help maximize that asset to the fullest extent, and that’s probably a lot better than going it alone.
+For advice on how to avoid friction in employment liability claims, read this article by Woodruff Sawyer’s Scott Goettelman.